 2. Leverage High Intent Keywords

-The days of picking the right target keyword without regard for appropriate google search console intent and stuffing a page full of it are gone, looks like well over a decade ago.
+The days of picking the right target keyword without regard for appropriate Google search console intent and stuffing a page full of it are gone, looks like well over a decade ago.
 First of all, that type of writing won't do much to attract target audience website or guest blogging traffic to your website featured snippets and convert potential customers once they reach your page experience.

 For example, when keyword phrases that include prepositions like "best" or "buy" often also have a low search volume, but a high CPC rate.
 The way to get a CPC rate tells you that companies who know SEO strategy, and who throw money into ads are finding traffic on those keyword phrases that are designated commercial intent or transactional intent.
 The long-term keyword research you did months ago is frankly out of date.
-You should be trying to identify keyword gaps across your buyer's journey, on a monthly basis.
+You should be using SEO techniques and trying to identify keyword gaps across your buyer's journey, on a monthly basis.

 The screenshot below shows what keyword optimization we needed to make to this very post that you are reading to align with a long-term optimal page experience.
 These delicious keyword-level insights come from surferseo.com which is an incredible way to get surgical with your on-page SEO strategy on featured snippets beyond any keyword tool we have ever touched, making it easier hands down.

-Stuffing websites full of keywords is a great way for visitors to immediately leave your new site because it shows frankly a lack of SEO knowledge and underscores that you are sadly writing for crawl bots, who improve organic SEO, not humans who align with your buyer personas.
+Stuffing websites full of keywords and not using authentic SEO techniques is a great way for visitors to immediately leave your new site because it shows frankly a lack of SEO knowledge and underscores that you are sadly writing for crawl bots, who improve organic SEO, not humans who align with your buyer personas.
 This can actually do much more harm than good if all that time, effort and energy was a waste of time.
 Often a surgically placed long tail keyword ranking is not viewed as stuffing because they are blended into a sentence, with the goal of being easy to read.
 The first page can be measured by a very high bounce rate.

 These changes in search behavior have a significant impact on the way that your company should be creating persona-driven existing content in order to attract and convert your ideal customers into marketing-qualified leads.
 For instance, as important page voice-enabled searches are becoming more common with the rise in Amazon Echo dot being used in homes and offices, the nature of your on-page SEO strategy needs to change to make sense if you want to continue growing traffic to your website.